 Best High-End Online Course Platform ($103/month)

-What Are Some of the Best Free Online Course Platforms?
+What Are the Best Online Learning Platforms?

-They also have online courses on more technical topics like data science, analytics, and ecommerce.
-Skillshare has over 24,000 classes, more than 4 million students, and over $5 million paid to teachers.
+They also have classes on more technical topics like data science, analytics, and e-commerce.
+Skillshare has over 24,000 lessons, more than 4 million students, and over $5 million paid to teachers.
 Source: Skillshare.com

 Each Skillshare class is 20-60 minutes broken down into shorter lessons, plus projects and a community discussion forum to connect with other students.